Gourav-Chouhan/Gourav-Chouhan/README.md

 - 👋 Hi, I’m @Gourav-Chouhan
-- 👀 I’m interested in Reinforcemnts Learning, ANNs, CNNs, CP
+- 👀 I’m interested in WebDev, CP, AI, ML and most important is playing games, cubing
-- 🌱 I’m currently learning not any particular
+- 🌱 I’m currently learning to not to learn everything that sounds interesting
-- 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me: Instagram user id: gg_gourav_chouhan

 <!---